 • WRC Invited Lecture Event (held Fall and Spring semester)

-• Attend a Water-Related Field Trip (e.g., Palouse Falls, Lower Granite Dam, Irrigation District Tour)
+• Attend a water-related field trip (e.g., Palouse Falls, Lower Granite Dam, Irrigation District Tour, letter from instructor required)

 • Water Documentary Screening + Discussion (selection to be approved by Committee)

-• Water-related internship (through the PNNL-WRC SULI Program or other water-related internship opportunity)
+• Water-related internship (through the PNNL-WRC SULI Program or other water-related internship opportunity; 135 hrs (3 credits) required)

-This certificate is the joint effort of the State of Washington Water Research Center and the WSU School of the Environment designed to deliver an interdisciplinary overview of water resources science and management.
+This certificate is housed in the WSU School of the Environment and managed with support from the State of Washington Water Research Center to deliver an interdisciplinary overview of water resources science and management.
 Questions about the certificate program should be directed to the Certificate Committee Chair (email@example.com).